 Beforehand, prepare the dough and lay out the ingredients so that the kids only have to add on their toppings.

-If possible, find another cooking activities to keep the kids busy while the pizzas are cooking.
+If possible, find another cooking activity to keep the kids busy while the pizzas are cooking.
 Something as simple as preparing a fancy soft drink cocktail for themselves.

 Allergy-free food